 - 1. What problem/challenge does the proposed innovation address? - 2.
 What obstacles stand in the way of solving this problem? - 3.
 How will the proposed innovation address these obstacles and, ultimately, solve the problem? - 4.
 What are the technical and commercial challenges inherent in completing the proposed project? - 5.
-Why is your proposed solution innovative and not simply an incremental improvement on existing solutions already in the market? - 6.
+Why is this proposed solution innovative and not simply an incremental improvement on existing solutions already in the market? - 6.
 Will it create greater reliability, lower costs, reduce emissions, and/or increase the safety of California's electricity grid?
-If so, how? - 7.
-Are the unique technical features of your innovation that advance energy equity?
+If so, how?